 Every Thursday, the Third Platoon north side Patrol Supervisor shall conduct an inspection to verify that all shotguns and less lethal launchers, both deployed and secured, are stored in safe condition, as well as assure that the requisite numbers of sponge projectile rounds are accounted for.
 This inspectional information shall be recorded in the Department Equipment Inventory System in the CAD system using code 9082 – Weapons Inspection.

-On the first Tuesday of every month, the Department Armorer or his or her second, shall inspect, clean and lubricate each weapon as needed.
-He/she shall maintain an inspection record in the “Department Equipment Inventory System” in the CAD system and note any and all actions taken.
-He/she shall have the record available for review by his/her supervisor at all times.
+On the first Tuesday of every month, the Department Armorer or their second, shall inspect, clean and lubricate each weapon as needed.
+The Armorer shall maintain an inspection record in the “Department Equipment Inventory System” in the CAD system and note any and all actions taken.
+Officers shall have the record available for review by their supervisor at all times.

 The Lieutenant assigned to the Office of Professional Responsibility will verify that the above inspections and records are maintained.